Yoavvv/yoav-videos-project/README.md

 very important:
 1. iframe in new window/popup
 2. table responsive:
-a. edit input - collapse or other way
-b. edit input bigger when needed
-c. thead on small screen
-d. in small screen header and value on top of each other
-e. validate input on edit
+a. validate input on edit
-f. on small screen, all buttons in same row
-h.
+b.
 Are you sure you want tot delete - yes/no
-i.
+c.
 On save or delete, show notification of delete or saved successfully
-j. apply this only to videos table!
+d. apply this only to videos table!

-less important:

-1. sort by header
+e. sort by header
+f. add current videos count on profile page